Aircraft interception radar: AI Mk. IV

 This Bristol Beaufighter Mk.VIF mounts the AI Mk.
 IV.
 The transmitter antenna is (just) visible on the nose, the left-side receiver just outboard of the landing lights.

-A new system working at 1.25 m (220 MHz) was ready by August 1937 and fitted to Avro Anson K6260 at RAF Martlesham Heath.
+A crude system using a hand-held antenna working at 1.25 m (220 MHz) was ready by August 1937 and fitted to Avro Anson K6260 at RAF Martlesham Heath.
 This unit demonstrated the ability to detect aircraft at the range of about 1 mile in the air-to-air mode, but also demonstrated the ability to detect ships on the ocean at ranges up to 3 miles.
 This ability led to the split between AI and air-to-surface-vessel (ASV) radar systems, both of which would be widely used during the war.
 Practical ASV radars were operational in 1940, but the AI developments proved much more difficult.

+Because ASV proved simpler, the team spent most of their time on that development through 1938.
 It was not until 1939, with the war obviously looming, that the team was once again moved back to AI development full-time.
 A lingering problem was that the minimum range remained around 1,000 feet, too long to allow easy interception.
 This was due to the transmitter signal not turning off sharply, leaking through to the receiver causing it to oscillate or ring for a period.
 While this powerful signal was dying down, reflections from nearby aircraft were lost in the noise.
-Numerous solutions had been attempted, but were of limited use.
+Numerous solutions had been attempted, but proved to be of limited use.